Sandra Choi on Outfitting Jimmy Choo’s Super Heroine, Y2K Nostalgia & the Lasting Legacy of Queen Elizabeth

 Sandra Choi want to send a big message with her spring ’23 Jimmy Choo collection: Never underestimate strong women.

-Inspired by fantasy figures of Manga and anime fiction, Choi said the new season is all about exaggerated proportions.
+Inspired by fantasy figures of Manga and anime fiction, the longtime creative director said the new season is all about exaggerated proportions.
 “The height is higher, the length is bolder,” she said.
 “Sensory experiences are heightened, fantasy is pushed.
 It’s about living in a dream and dreaming up everything you want to be.
 If I’m given the right thing, I can actually go and do whatever I want.”

 Choi took the idea of the diamond — a brand emblem — into new territory this season with the launch of the “Diamond” chain family.
 Fashioned in matte gold hardware, it evokes the surface of a brilliant-cut diamond, the designer said.
 The chain plays a starring role in shoes, jewelry, bags and other accessories — taking different forms depending on the look.